-Self-proclaimed labels are useless, that includes the label, sanctuary.
+Self-proclaimed labels are useless, that includes the label "sanctuary".
 What matters is what you do and who you are, not what you call yourself.
-It would be nice to see this industry self-regulate, get ethical and honest, and play fair with all other private owners.
-If you call yourself a sanctuary but most of your animals are your own purchased ex-pets, then you need to be honest with the public and your donors, so they know the truth about what animals are true rescues.
+It would be nice to see this industry self regulate, get ethical and honest, and play fair with all other private owners.
+If you call yourself a sanctuary, but most of your animals are your own purchased expets, then you need to be honest with the public and your donors, so they know the truth which animals are true rescues.

 If they still want to donate and pay for your pet collection, then it is fair.
-Lying and making up abuse stories that blame pet owners as the main problem to solicit donations is fraud and once discovered, makes everyone with an exotic animal look foolish.
+Lying and making up abuse stories that blame pet owners as the main problem to solicit donations is fraud and once discovered, makes everyone in the exotic animal look like scam artists.

-By making up stories of abuse, the sanctuary owners are also giving ammunition to extreme animal rights groups.
+By making up stories of abuse, the sanctuary owners are also giving ammunition to our enemies, extreme animal rights groups.
 The stories of supposed abuses/rescues are used as a tool to ban loving exotic owners under the common wisdom of exotics being abused in private hands and sanctuaries supposedly being full.
-Yes, many sanctuaries are full, but they are not full of true rescues.
+Yes many sanctuaries are full, but not full of true rescues; full of the animals they themselves bred or bought.

-The pseudosanctuaries are also sucking up the money away from the true dedicated honest sanctuaries, and are diverting the funds that should go toward the care of truly needy animals.
+The pseudo-sanctuaries are also sucking up the money away from the true dedicated honest sanctuaries, and are diverting the funds that should go toward the care of truly needy animals.